 Maria Island Tasmania.
 Why Not?

 So why haven’t we been to Maria Island?
-Tasmania (in our defence) does have a lot of ground to cover in terms of idyllic places.
+In our defence, Tasmania does have a lot of ground to cover in terms of idyllic places.
+And I’ll share a little secret with you.
+A trip to Maria Island, on the east coast of Tasmania, is on someone’s Christmas wish list.

-We appreciate your requests for information about Maria Island.
+We do appreciate your requests for information about Maria Island.
 Tasmanian newspapers have published several stories recently about tourism opportunities for the region.
-So here’s a few links to whet your appetite, until we can bring you a more in-depth report.
+So here’s a few snippets to whet your appetite, until we can bring you a more in-depth report.

 Maria Island Tasmania Ferry